ThilakSamplegithub/express-middleware-5/README.md

 But I found bug like I can't use segregated routes and middlewares combinedly.
 I see only one of them is segregated and other must be used from index.js
 For eg If I segregate routes, I will write at what endpoint which Route should I follow If Iam using segregatted middleware I just export and import and use.
 Im just cleaning up index.js nothing more than that.
+Important Note:If am to use cors i.e external middleware then goto https://expressjs.com/en/resources/middleware/cors.html Ist install app.use(cors()) its applicable to all routes if I  want only 1route then app.use(cors({origin:"place the url"}))